If you have the FLIR CMOS option, you need these instructions instead.

 If you have the 1CCD Laue camera, you need these instructions instead.

 If you have the 2CCD Laue camera, you need these instructions instead.

 If you have a standard video camera, you need these instructions instead.

 You can download the NeutronOptics software CD for the slim lodestar camera here.

 These instructions are for Windows-7; for other versions they may be slightly different.

 The Slim Lodestar or Ultrastar USB CCD OptionNeutronOptics x-ray or neutron cameras can be supplied with an optional slim CCD unit, with either 752x580 (lodestar) or 1392x1040 (ultrastar) pixels.
 The slim CCD has far higher 16-bit intensity resolution compared to only 8-bits from the original "video" CCD.
 This CCD unit cannot be Peltier cooled, and is connected to a Windows computer via a single USB-2 cable used both to control the camera and collect the image.
 Amplified 10m cable extensions can be supplied.

 The mini i-Cam is the simplest form of this camera.
-The following instructions apply, but first remove the O-ring holding the carbon window and scintillators to check the focus of the camera using the focussing grid with ambient light.
+The following instructions apply, but first remove the O-ring holding the carbon window and scintillators to check the focus of the camera using the focusing grid with ambient light.
 Select one scintillator and cover it with the C-window and O-ring.
 Thinner scintillators give higher resolution but lower intensity: the neutron scintillator is yellow.
 With the 580x752 pixel CCD (8.6µ pixels) a 310µ grid can be imaged over a 35mm diameter to a pixel resolution of 50µ (x8 detail).
 Observed resolution will depend on the scintillator.

 - Sensor Type: Interline EXView ICX829ALA or ICX825ALA